$551 Find Cheap Flights from the United States to Australia

 • What is the cheapest time of day to fly to Australia?

-The cheapest time of day to fly to Australia is generally in the evening, when round-trip flights cost $968 on average.
-Morning departures are around 23% more expensive than evening flights, on average.
-The most expensive time of day to fly to Australia is generally in the afternoon, which is peak travel time and where the average cost of a ticket is $1,283.
+The cheapest time of day to fly to Australia is generally at night, when retur flights cost $1,517 on average.
+The most expensive time of day to fly to Australia is generally at night, which is peak travel time and where the average cost of a ticket is $1,517.

 Top tips for finding a cheap flight out of the United States